MiguelDev5/scarab/README.md

 # Scarab
 ### Introduction
-Scarab comprehensive changelog management tool for software development teams.
-Effortlessly track detailed technical changes.
+Scarab is a comprehensive changelog management tool designed for software development teams.
+It facilitates the effortless tracking of detailed technical changes, providing teams with valuable insights into their development process.

-Here are some of the features that Scarab provides out-of-the-box:
+Scarab comes equipped with several features right out of the box:
 - [Data Visualization](#data-visualization)
 - [Export Functionality](#export-functionality)

 ### Data Visualization

-Scarab employs a variety of visualization techniques, including charts and timelines, to transform raw data into meaningful insights.
-Data visualization libraries compatible with modern web technologies are utilized.
+Scarab leverages various visualization techniques, including charts and timelines, to transform raw data into meaningful insights.
+It utilizes state-of-the-art data visualization libraries compatible with modern web technologies.

 ### Export Functionality

-Users can export visualized data and comparison results in various formats, enhancing collaboration.
+Users can export visualized data and comparison results in various formats, enhancing collaboration and allowing for easy sharing of insights.

 ## Deploy Your Own

 > Note: one-click deployment is a bit broken at the moment – you'll need to change some of the hard-coded values in the codebase to get it working.
-We're working on fixing this.
+I'm working on fixing this.

 You can deploy your own hosted version of Scarab for greater privacy & control.
 Just click the link below to deploy a ready-to-go version of Dub to Vercel.